Ketorolac: Interactions

-Ketorolac can interact with other medications.
+Ketorolac can interact with numerous other medications.
 Probenecid can increase the probability of having an adverse reaction when taken with ketorolac.
 Pentoxifylline can increase the risk of bleeding.
 When aspirin is taken at the same time as ketorolac, the effectiveness is decreased.
 Problematic GI effects are additive and become more likely if potassium supplements, aspirin, other NSAIDs, corticosteroids, or alcohol is taken at the same time.
 The effectiveness of antihypertensives and diuretics can be lowered.
 The use of ketorolac can increase serum lithium levels to the point of toxicity.
 Toxicity to methotrexate is more likely if ketorolac is taken at the same time.
 The risk of bleeding increases with the concurrent medications clopidogrel, cefoperazone, valproic acid, cefotetan, eptifibatide, tirofiban, and ticlopidine.
 Anticoagulants and thrombolytic medications also increase the likelihood of bleeding.
-Medications used to treat cancer can interact with ketorolac along with radiation therapy.
+Medications used to treat cancer can interact with ketorolac as can radiation therapy.
 The risk of toxicity to the kidneys increases when ketorolac is taken with cyclosporine.

-Interactions with ketorolac also exist with some herbal supplements.
-The use of Panax ginseng, clove, ginger, arnica, feverfew, dong quai, chamomile, and Ginkgo biloba increases the risk of bleeding.
+Ketorolac also interacts with some herbal supplements.
+For example, the use of Panax ginseng, clove, ginger, arnica, feverfew, dong quai, chamomile, and Ginkgo biloba increases the risk of bleeding.

 Mechanism of action

-Chemically ketorolac functions as a carboxylic acid derivative serving non-selectively to block the prostaglandin synthesis by inhibition of prostaglandin G/H synthesis 1 and 2.
-Prostaglandin functions in the body as a messenger for contraction/relaxation of smooth muscle and modulation of inflammation.
-Resultant, inhibition of prostaglandin synthesis prevents inflammation.
+Chemically, ketorolac functions as a carboxylic acid derivative serving non-selectively to block the prostaglandin synthesis by inhibition of prostaglandin G/H synthesis 1 and 2.
+Prostaglandin functions in the body as a messenger for contraction/relaxation of smooth muscle and modulation of inflammation; inhibition of prostaglandin synthesis thus prevents inflammation.
 The primary mechanism of action responsible for ketorolac's anti-inflammatory, antipyretic, and analgesic effects is the inhibition of prostaglandin synthesis by competitive blocking of the enzyme cyclooxygenase (COX).
 Ketorolac is a non-selective COX inhibitor.
 It is considered a first-generation NSAID, a group of drugs that non-selectively inhibit both COX-1 and COX-2 enzymes, which can lead to gastrointestinal side effects.
 In contrast, later generations of NSAIDs are designed to selectively inhibit COX-2, aiming to reduce inflammation with fewer gastrointestinal issues.